Gairola-Shubham/SQL-Data-Warehouse-Project/README.md

 # SQL-Data-Warehouse-Project
-Building a data warehouse project using MySQL.
+Building a data warehouse project using Microsoft Sql Server.